johnhuichen/useDosbox/README.md

-# a React Hook to run Dosbox on browser
+# a React hook for Dosbox

 ## Quick start